Is Making Etsy Star Seller Worth It? Explained

 It helps your shop stand out

-When you go to search for a specific item on Etsy, usually there is a bunch of results, right?
+When you go to search for a specific item on Etsy, usually there are a bunch of results, right?
 So when you go to search for something like a daily planner, but there are 100 results, how do you choose which one?
 Obviously seeing that a shop is a Star Seller will make a big difference in your choice.

 Previously you would look at the ratings of the shop, and then how many sales they may have.
-But, now the Star Seller badge is a quick and easy way to highlight certain shops and these shops can stand out among the crowd.
+But, now the Etsy Star Seller badge is a quick and easy way to highlight certain shops and these shops can stand out among the crowd.

 It can increase sales

-Because this Star Seller badge means Etsy is recognizing you as having top-notch customer service, this may result in bringing more sales to your shop!
+Because this badge means Etsy is recognizing you as having top-notch customer service, this may result in bringing more sales to your shop!
 When customers come to Etsy, they want that superior customer service.
 They would rather choose a shop that values their customers, rather than just making it more about the money.